 - Re-letting expenses after a claim on rental loss

-- Removal of tenant’s goods after a claim on rental loss
+- Removal of a tenant’s goods after a claim on rental loss

 - Change of locks after a claim on rental loss

-- Legal costs such as representation fees, related to tenant eviction by court order or claim for rental loss
+- Legal costs such as representation fees, related to a tenant eviction by court order or a claim for rental loss

 - Cover for professional tax audit fees

-What you should look for in a landlord insurance policy depends on working out what insurance needs are important to you.
-Before you start looking, ask yourself the following questions, among others.
+What to look for in a landlord insurance policy depends on what insurance needs are important to you.
+Before you start looking, you might like to begin by asking yourself the following questions:

-What level of insurance do you want?
-Building only or home and contents?
-Will you rent your property furnished or unfurnished?
+What level of insurance do you want: Building-only or home and contents?

 Will you let your tenants keep pets on the property?